 SonarQube executes rules on source code to generate issues.
 There are four types of rules:

-For Vulnerabilities, the target is to have more than 80% of issues be true-positives.
+For vulnerabilities, the goal is to have more than 80% of issues be true positives.

-Security Hotspot rules draw attention to code that is security-sensitive.
-It is expected that more than 80% of the issues will be quickly resolved as "Reviewed" after review by a developer.
+Security hotspot rules draw attention to code that is security-sensitive.
+It is expected that more than 80% of the issues will be quickly resolved as "reviewed" after being reviewed by a developer.

-The Rules page is the entry point where you can discover all the existing rules or create new ones based on provided templates.
+The Sonar Rules catalog is the entry point where you can discover all the existing rules or create new ones based on available templates.

-By default, when entering the top menu item "Rules", you will see all the available rules installed on your SonarQube instance.
-You have the ability to narrow the selection based on search criteria in the left pane:
+By default, when selecting the top menu item Rules, you will see all the available rules installed on your SonarQube instance.
+You have the ability to review and narrow the selection based on search criteria in the left sidebar:

 - Language: the language to which a rule applies.